 Shih Tzus were employed as temple guard dogs by ancient Buddhist monks.

 At the time the Shih Tzu was brought to Europe in the 1930s it is believed that there were as few as 14 Shih Tzus left in the entire world.
 It was a concerted effort by breeders in the West that saved the Shih Tzu from extinction.

 The Shih Tzu Club UK: http://www.theshihtzuclub.co.uk/

 Getting pet insurance for your Shih Tzu will help ensure you can always afford the best vet care for them.
 Bow Wow Meow offers a range of flexible pet insurance options including cover for accidental injury, illness and routine care.

 Wondering how much it would cost to insure your Shih Tzu if you got one?
-It’s quick and easy to get a quote.
+It’s quick and easy to get a pet insurance quote.

 (Note: dogs must be over 8 weeks old to take out insurance, so please enter a birth date to reflect this when getting an indicative quote.)